rubenIzquierdo/treetagger_kaf_naf/README.md

 #Treetagger wrapper#

-This module implements a wrapper around TreeTagger (http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) that allows to work with KAF (https://github.com/opener-project/kaf/wiki/KAF-structure-overview) or
+This module implements a wrapper around [TreeTagger](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) that allows to work with [KAF](https://github.com/opener-project/kaf/wiki/KAF-structure-overview) or
-NAF (http://www.newsreader-project.eu/files/2013/01/techreport.pdf) as input/output files.
-The following are allowed by the wrapper: English, Dutch, German, Spanish, Italian and French, although is very easy to add new languages.
+[NAF](http://www.newsreader-project.eu/files/2013/01/techreport.pdf) as input/output files.
+The following languages are allowed by the wrapper: English, Dutch, German, Spanish, Italian and French, although is very easy to add new languages.

 ##Installation##

 There are two only dependencies for this wrapper:

-1. KafNafParserPy (https://github.com/cltl/KafNafParserPy) library which allows to parse and modify KAF or NAF files
+1. [KafNafParserPy](https://github.com/cltl/KafNafParserPy) library which allows to parse and modify KAF or NAF files
 2. TreeTagger itself, which needs to be installed and available on your machine.

 There is one script that will perform the whole installation for you, the script `install_dependencies.sh`.
 This script will install